googleapis/api-linter/docs/rules/0134/request-resource-required.md

 ---
 rule:
   aip: 134
-  name: [core, '0134', request-mask-field-required]
+  name: [core, '0134', request-resource-required]
-  summary: Update RPCs must have a field mask in the request.
+  summary: Update RPCs must have a field for the resource in the request.
-permalink: /134/request-mask-field-required
+permalink: /134/request-resource-required
 redirect_from:
-  - /0134/request-mask-field-required
+  - /0134/request-resource-required
 ---

-# Update methods: Mask field
+# Update methods: Resource field

-This rule enforces that all `Update` standard methods have a field in the request message for the field mask, as mandated in [AIP-134][].
+This rule enforces that all `Update` standard methods have a field in the request message for the resource itself, as mandated in [AIP-134][].

 ## Details

-This rule looks at any message matching `Update*Request` and complains if it can not find a field named `update_mask`.
+This rule looks at any message matching `Update*Request` and complains if there is no field of the resource's type with the expected field name.

 ## Examples